stevearc/conform.nvim/README.md

     lsp_fallback = true,
     timeout_ms = 500,
   },
   -- Set the log level.
-Use `:checkhealth conform` to see the location of the log file. log_level = vim.log.levels.ERROR,
+Use `:ConformInfo` to see the location of the log file. log_level = vim.log.levels.ERROR,
   -- Define custom formatters here formatters = {